REPOST (Originally posted in January 2016)

 Nourishing our soul requires thoughtful planning.
 In the busyness and activity of our daily lives, without intention on our part, the nourishment of our soul can easily become neglected.

-Many of our recent posts have been centered on specific ways we can engage in the care of our soul.
-If we look back over these posts, we will soon find that simply put, practicing core spiritual disciplines helps us create plenty of space for God – disciplines such as prayer, engaging with Scripture, practicing solitude and silence, searching our soul through self-reflection, developing soul friendships, and living a life of simplicity.
-Each is extremely important in the ongoing nourishment and health of our soul.
+Practicing core spiritual disciplines helps us create plenty of space for God – disciplines such as prayer, engaging with Scripture, practicing solitude and silence, searching our soul through self-reflection, developing soul friendships, and living a life of simplicity.

 - Journaling Bible – This is a Bible with wide margins.
 (There are even some out now with every other page blank!)
 I love this Bible for engaging with Scripture.
 Sometimes I illustrate my interactions in the margin (with stickers, stamps, and lettering); sometimes I simply write.
 What a way to spend time with God and His Word.
 One of my favorites is taking out my Sunday sermon notes one day later in the week, opening my Journaling Bible to the appropriate Scriptures, and digging in.
 For more information on this tool, see the post Creative Journaling: Part 2.

 - Journible Method –This method is based on Journibles: the 17:18 Series by Robert J. Wynalda and available through Amazon and other outlets.
 The idea is to write out the book of Scripture you are studying and then reflect upon it.
 Using this method, you write out the Scripture on the right-hand page and record your thoughts, questions, and reflections on the corresponding left-hand page.
 I recently used this method as our small group studied the book of Philippians and simply cannot say enough about it!
 For more detailed information see the blog post Creative Journaling: Part 3.